dotnet/EntityFramework.Docs/entity-framework/core/modeling/relationships/many-to-many.md

 -->
 [!code-csharp[ManyToManyWithJoinClassConfig](../../../../samples/core/Modeling/Relationships/ManyToMany.cs?name=ManyToManyWithJoinClassConfig)]

-The navigations can be configured explicitly for cases where the they cannot be determined by convention.
+The navigations can be configured explicitly for cases where they cannot be determined by convention.
 For example:

 <!--
             protected override void OnModelCreating(ModelBuilder modelBuilder)